Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 * Liu, C., Tao, Y., Liang, J., Li, K., & Chen, Y. (2018, December).
 Object detection based on YOLO network.
 In 2018 IEEE 4th Information Technology and Mechatronics Engineering Conference (ITOEC) (pp. 799-803).
 IEEE

 ## Credits
-* This project was created by three Engineering students: Ahmed Mohamed, Ahmed Anwar, Heba Yasser and me  — a computer science student — Arwa Fawzy, September 2022.
+* This project was created by three Engineering students: Ahmed Mohamed, Ahmed Anwar, Heba Yasser and me  — a computer science student — Arwa Fawzy, November 2022.
 * This project is supervised by Dr. Haitham El-Husseiny and Dr. Ahmed Bayoumy in Egypt Japan University for Science and Technology, December 2022.

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition 2022
 * The project participates in `Google Challenge Solution Global Contest 2023` (In progress)
-* The project will be submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt (In progress)
+* The project was submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt and waiting for the result in next June!

 `Note that we have developed some challenges after OpenCV contest.
 To illustrate, we added the tail feature and collected more data to increase the accuracy.
 Additionally, we built a flutter application and now we are collecting cat sound data to enhance the behavior detection result.`